-I am a mathematician who specializes in homological algebra and commutative ring theory, with interests in the intersections of these subjects with algebraic geometry, homotopy theory, and noncommutative ring theory.
+I am a mathematician who specializes in homological algebra and commutative ring theory, with particular interests in the intersections of these subjects with algebraic topology and algebraic geometry.

 In my Ph.D. dissertation, I proved that local rings of minimal Hilbert-Samuel multiplicity may be identified through the structure of their Ext-algebras, a very sensitive homological invariant of a ring which contains all sorts of information.
 This established a link between the multiplicity of a local ring, which is of a distinctly geometric origin, and its Ext-algebra, which is a purely algebraic object.
 Ext-algebras that are Gorenstein or AS-regular were singled out in these results, two properties which are important in certain flavors of noncommutative projective algebraic geometry.
 The second part of my dissertation characterized local rings of minimal multiplicity in terms of a certain "homological linearity" property, which partially answered an open question in the theory of Koszul local rings.